 Including first-hand experience adds additional value for your readers.
-Not only is your experience unique so it cannot be included by other authors, it also opens the door for your readers to be able to personally relate to you.
+Not only is your experience unique, so it cannot be included by other authors, but it also opens the door for your readers to be able to personally relate to you.

 An eBook can create an income stream for your blog

 If one of your blog goals is to create a passive income stream, writing an eBook should be high on your priority list.

 A mistake many bloggers make is to think people won’t buy an eBook because the information is on your website.
 In reality, it is often the opposite!

 Readers pay for the convenience!

 - Read all the information in one place